MicrosoftDocs/ai-builder/ai-builder-docs/publish-model.md

 ---
 title:  Publish a model in AI Builder -  AI Builder | Microsoft Docs
-description: Provides an overview of AI Builder.
+description: Provides steps by step instructions about how to publish your model in AI Builder.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps